kalisio/kaabah/docs/how-does-it-work/README.md

 ## Main concepts

-**Kaabah** let you manipulate the 4 main entities:
+**Kaabah** let you manipulate 4 kind of entities:
-* *Configuration*: a set of Terraform variables used to design your infrastructure: the cloud provider, the number of workers, the number of volumes...
+* **Configuration**: a set of Terraform variables used to design your infrastructure: the cloud provider, the number of workers, the number of volumes...
-* *Workspace*: a collection of everything Terraform needs to manager an infrastructure: the configuration and state data to keep track of operations.
+* **Workspace**: a collection of everything Terraform needs to manager an infrastructure: the configuration and state data to keep track of operations.
-* *Cluster*: a Docker Swarm infrastructure built using **Kaabah*.
+* **Cluster**: a Docker Swarm infrastructure built using **Kaabah*.
 Such an infrastructure is composed a manager node and a set of worker nodes.
 By default, **Kaabah** will protect your cluster with TLS certificates.
-* *Service*: an application deployed on your **Cluster**.
+* **Service**: an application deployed on your **Cluster**.
 By default, **Kaabah** comes with the following services:
   * [Registry](https://docs.docker.com/registry/)
   * [Traefik](https://traefik.io)
   * [Portainer](https://portainer.io/)